linearniyali/azure-docs/articles/application-gateway/configuration-overview.md

 ## Request routing rules

 When you create an application gateway by using the Azure portal, you create a default rule (*rule1*).
-This rule binds the default listener (*appGatewayHttpListener*) with the default back-end pool (*appGatewayBackendPool*) and the default back-end HTTP settings (*appGatewayBackendHttpSettings*).
+This rule binds the default listener (*appGatewayHttpListener*) with the default back-end pool (*appGatewayBackendPool*) and the default Backend settings (*appGatewayBackendHttpSettings*).
 After you create the  gateway, you can edit the settings of the default rule or create new rules.

 For more information, see [Application Gateway request routing rules](configuration-request-routing-rules.md).

-## HTTP settings
+## Backend settings

 The application gateway routes traffic to the back-end servers by using the configuration that you specify here.
-After you create an HTTP setting, you must associate it with one or more request-routing rules.
+After you create an Backend setting, you must associate it with one or more request-routing rules.

-For more information, see [Application Gateway HTTP settings configuration](configuration-http-settings.md).
+For more information, see [Application Gateway Backend settings configuration](configuration-backend-settings.md).

 ## Back-end pool